bluvibytes/zone-of-distrust/docs/threat-model.md

 The architecture defends against seven distinct attacker positions, consistent with attacker models described across major frameworks (Cisco, OWASP, Microsoft, NVIDIA/Lakera):

+**Scope note:** The seven attacker positions defined below represent external and adjacent adversaries acting through or against the agent.
+Attacks against governance, policy authors, identity infrastructure, or the Certificate Authority itself are not modeled as additional attacker positions, but as trust assumption violations or control-plane attacks, which are handled through explicit assumptions, mitigations, and degradation behavior elsewhere in this document (see Trust Assumptions, Non-Goals, and Adversarial Resilience sections).

 ### Position 1: Untrusted Content

 **Attack vector:** The attacker controls content the agent will process—emails, documents, web pages, calendar entries, API responses.
 The attacker may be the user, or may control user-provided inputs.